sdiehl/wiwinwlh/tutorial.md

 Often to the left of a type signature you will see a big arrow `=>` which denotes a set of **constraints** over the type signature.
-Each of these constraints will be in uppercase and will normally mention at least one of the type variables on the right hand side of the arrow.
+Each of these constraints will be in Camel case and will normally mention at least one of the type variables on the right hand side of the arrow.
 These constraints can mean many things but in the simplest form they denote that a type variable must have an implementation of a [type class](#type-classes).
 The `add` function below